 Montreal Pierre Elliott Trudeau Intl Airport can be an alternative airport used for travel to Montreal.

-Prices vary based on where travelers are departing from, but on average, the cheapest airport to fly to in Montreal is Montreal St Hubert Airport where the average price is $597pp.
+Prices vary based on where travelers are departing from, but on average, the cheapest airport to fly to in Montreal is Montreal St Hubert Airport where the average price is $596pp.
 Users typically find the best prices when using momondo’s Airport-to-Airport Pricing Tool.

 Canada has restricted the entry of all foreign nationals.
 Travelers who are not Canadian citizens, permanent residents or people registered under the Indian Act may only enter Canada for essential purposes.
 Entrance will be denied to people traveling for tourism, sightseeing, recreation, entertainment, social visits or religious functions.
-Foreign nationals who are eligible to travel to Canada are immediate/extended family members of a Canadian citizen or permanent resident, person who is authorized by the Public Health Agency of Canada to travel to Canada for compassionate reasons, temporary foreign workers, international students, person approved to become a permanent resident, transiting passengers, members of the Canadian forces, accredited diplomats and their immediate family members, air and marine crew members, French citizens who live in Saint-Pierre and Miquelon and have been in only Canada, the US or Saint-Pierre and Miquelon during the 14 days before the day they seek to enter Canada.
+Canada has suspended all flights to and from the UK until January 6.
+Foreign nationals who are eligible to travel to Canada are immediate/extended family members of a Canadian citizen or permanent resident, person who is authorized by the Public Health Agency of Canada to travel to Canada for compassionate reasons, person who is authorized by the Deputy Minister of Canadian Heritage to travel to Canada for the purpose of an International Single Sport Event, temporary foreign workers, international students, person approved to become a permanent resident, transiting passengers, members of the Canadian forces, accredited diplomats and their immediate family members, air and marine crew members, French citizens who live in Saint-Pierre and Miquelon and have been in only Canada.
 Immediate family members of a national or permanent resident of Canada must be traveling to be with the national or permanent resident and intending to stay in Canada for 15 days or more.
 Extended family members of a national or permanent resident of Canada must be traveling to be with the national or permanent resident, intending to stay in Canada for 15 days or more and have a written authorization from Immigration, Refugees and Citizenship Canada (IRCC).Entry requirements

 Only Toronto Pearson (YYZ), Montreal Pierre Elliott Trudeau (YUL), Calgary International Airport (YYC) and Vancouver International Airport (YVR) are operating international flights.
-Domestic flights, as well as flights from the United States, some destinations such as Mexico and the Caribbean, and from St. Pierre-et-Miquelon, are currently not affected by this measure.If you are planning to travel to Montreal at this time, it is recommended that you stay up to date on current restrictions and follow proper safety measures while in public.
+Domestic flights, as well as flights from Saint-Pierre-et-Miquelon and cargo-only flights will remain exempt.